Albert Forster: Free City of Danzig

 In 1939, following orders from Berlin, Forster led the agitation in Danzig to step up pressure for annexation by Nazi Germany and proclaimed that in future "Poland will be only a dream".
 On 23 August Forster replaced Greiser as Danzig's head of state.
 The Danzig issue was one of the pretexts used for the Nazi invasion of Poland in 1939.
 He was hateful of Jews whom he called "dirty and slippery race" and he expressed his desire to control parts of Poland after Poles would be expelled from them.

 Before World War II, Forster had tried and failed to gain control over the organisation of the irredentist activities of the ethnic German population in the Polish Corridor neighbouring Freie Stadt Danzig, which was created in 1920 by the Treaty of Versailles; rather it was the SS-dominated Volksdeutsche Mittelstelle that won control.
 With Forster and Himmler engaged in a power struggle, this rendered the (ethnic) Germans suspicious of Forster.
 When these territories were annexed after the Invasion of Poland and they became Reichsgau Danzig – West Prussia, Forster's distrust of the local Nazi leaders led him to deny them political power.
 Forster filled all the significant positions with his allies from the pre-war Free City of Danzig.
 This snub provoked bitterness among the local Germans in addition to Forster's Germanisation policies, which denied them a higher status than local Poles.

 In May 1934 Forster married Gertrud Deetz.
 The wedding took place in the Berlin chancellery, with Hitler and Rudolf Hess as witnesses and wedding guests.
-However, a 1943–44 report on Hitler titled Analysis of the Personality of Adolph Hitler by psychoanalyst Walter C. Langer asserts that Forster "is known to be a homosexual" and was often addressed as "Bubi," a common term of affection among German homosexuals of the era.
+A 1943–44 OSS report on Hitler titled Analysis of the Personality of Adolph Hitler by psychoanalyst Walter C. Langer asserts that Forster "is known to be a homosexual" and was addressed by Hitler as "Bubi" (from the German Bube), a common term of affection among German homosexuals of the era.